Faculty of Medicine

 Our research: In order to maintain healthy tissue homeostasis, normal cells must proliferate if needed but also die when asked.
-Typically, during ageing, this process is slowed down but individual cells have had a lifetime to accumulate faulty DNA increasing their risk to become malignant.
+Typically, during aging, this process is slowed down but individual cells have had a lifetime to accumulate faulty DNA increasing their risk to become malignant.
 Malignant cancer cells within a tumour go on to evolve to avoid healthy tissue regulation resulting in constantly proliferating cancer cells with acquired cell death resistance.
 To achieve these cancerous hallmark features, early premalignant lesions likely undergo many cycles of fractional killing of premalignant cells which inevitably will select for the most resistant subclones.
 Thereby, unintentionally anti-cancer immune cells might contribute to the selection of the most aggressive cellular clone by creating constant selective pressure through cell death induction.
 To kill tumour cells, immune effector cells can make use of tumor necrosis factor (TNF) superfamily ligands such as TNF, CD95L and TNF-related apoptosis-inducing ligand (TRAIL).
 Binding of these ligands to their cognate receptors expressed on tumour cells can trigger regulated types of cell death.
 In addition to direct ligand/receptor interaction-triggered regulated cell death such as extrinsic apoptosis and necroptosis, cancer cells can also undergo selective pressure from oxidative damage-associated regulated cells death such as ferroptosis, evasion of which is selected for in lung cancers.
 To identify actionable vulnerabilities in these selection processes, the von Karstedt lab investigates the function of different modes of cell death in a) the selection of the fittest mutant KRAS clone in non-small cell lung cancer (NSCLC) and early pancreatic cancer formation and b) in comparison these selection mechanisms in never-KRAS-mutated small cell lung cancer (SCLC).

 Our successes: Silvia von Karstedt has previously identified a tumour- and metastasis-promoting role for cancer cell-expressed TRAIL-R2 in KRAS-driven pancreatic and lung cancer.
 Moreover, she has found that the same receptor/ligand system triggers the secretion of chemo- and cytokines attracting and polarizing a tumour-supportive immune-environment supporting lung cancer growth.
 These findings have significantly advanced our understanding of the biology of death receptor function and biology beyond cell death induction in cancer and provide novel opportunities for therapeutic intervention.